Tag Archives: Health

 In addition to dehydrating up a storm, I had my first foray into homemade nut milk last week.
 You all know how I feel about dairy, so this girl does nut milk.

 I have to say, making my own almond milk was a wee bit of work but so incredibly worth it.
-The taste was unreal.
+The taste was great.

 I had been buying the 365 Brand of Unsweetened Organic Almond Milk from Whole Foods.
 It’s very good as far as pre-made nut milks go – in health and taste – but there are still ingredients in it that I don’t love.
-And people kept saying it was easy to make it yourself so I wanted to see what all the fuss was about.
+And people kept saying it was easy to make it yourself so I wanted to see how it would go.

 Now I know.
 They taste like two totally different drinks.